2023 Tokyo Disneyland Planning Guide

 If you’re a diehard Disney fan wondering how many days you should spend at Tokyo Disney Resort…that’s a trick question.
 No number of days is enough…and that’s only a half-joke.
 Tokyo DisneySea is the best Disney park in the world and Tokyo Disneyland is also near the top (second best, if you ask me).
 Think of these parks as “fine moonshine.”
 You have to sip them slowly enough that you have a nice intoxication, because if you drink them in too quickly, you’re likely to go blind.

-Hardcore Disney fans still should not overdo it, and should aim to spend no more than one-third of your trip at Tokyo Disney Resort–or a maximum of 4 days.
+Hardcore Disney fans still should not overdo it, and should aim to spend no more than one-third of your trip to Japan at Tokyo Disney Resort–or a maximum of 4 days, whichever is less.
 Two days in each theme park might seem excessive, but we don’t think a trip to Tokyo is for the type of fan who views the parks as a collection of rides to “complete” as quickly as possible.

 These parks, DisneySea, especially, are meant to be slowed down and taken in.
 The best “attraction” at Tokyo DisneySea isn’t an actual attraction that you’ll find on any park map.
 It’s the sense of place that it has, and this is something that you’ll want to spend some time savoring.